Emtec/CentOS-Mariabackup/README.md

-# Debian / Ubuntu 16.04 MariaDB backup using mariabackup
+# CentOS 7.x MariaDB 10.x backup using Mariabackup
-*Currently tested with Debian 8 (jessie)*

 This repository contains a few scripts for automating backups with mariabackup (a fork of Percona Xtrabackup) by MariaDB.

-Please check and follow the instructions below.
-The instructions are taken from <a href="https://www.digitalocean.com/community/tutorials/how-to-configure-mysql-backups-with-percona-xtrabackup-on-ubuntu-16-04">here</a>
+These instructions adapted for CentOS 7.x & MariaDB 10.x were mostly taken from <a href="https://github.com/nullart">nullart</a>'s <a href="https://github.com/nullart/debian-ubuntu-mariadb-backup">debian-ubuntu-mariadb-backup</a> repository which referenced <a href="https://www.digitalocean.com/community/users/jellingwood">Justin Ellingwood</a>'s original article <a href="https://www.digitalocean.com/community/tutorials/how-to-configure-mysql-backups-with-percona-xtrabackup-on-ubuntu-16-04">here</a>.

 ## Create a MySQL User with Appropriate Privileges